Welcome to PayPal!

 This Agreement will be governed by and interpreted in accordance with the laws of Brazil.
 Except as otherwise agreed by the parties, you agree to irrevocably submit to the jurisdiction of the courts of the City of São Paulo, State of São Paulo, with express waiver of any other court, however privileged they may be, for the purpose of any suit, action or other proceeding arising out of this Agreement or your use of our websites or the Services.

-You authorize PayPal, directly or through third parties (including the Brazilian Federal Internal Revenue Service and the National Financial System's Client Register – CCS), to make any inquiries we consider necessary to verify your identity.
+You authorize PayPal, directly or through third parties (including the Brazilian Federal Internal Revenue Service and the National Financial System's Client Register – CCS), to make any inquiries we consider necessary to verify your identity and the information that you provide to us.
 This may include:

-- asking you for further information, such as your date of birth, a taxpayer identification number (CPF or CNPJ), your physical address and other information that will allow us to reasonably identify you
+- asking you for further information, such as your date of birth, a taxpayer identification number (CPF or CNPJ), mother’s name, your physical address and other information that will allow us to reasonably identify you;

-- ordering a credit report from a credit reporting agency, or verifying your information against third party databases or through other sources.
+- ordering a credit report from a credit reporting agency, or verifying your information against third party databases or through other sources; or

-- requiring you to provide your driver’s license or other identifying documents at any time.
+- requiring you to provide income tax related information/documents, information about your occupation, your driver’s license or other identifying documents at any time.

-Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law) or any other applicable laws may require that PayPal verify certain identifying information if you use certain PayPal services.
-PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity.
+Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law), Circular 3,978/2020 (the anti-money laundering and counter terrorist financing regulation issued by the Central Bank), or any other applicable laws may require that PayPal verify certain information/documents if you use certain PayPal services.
+PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity or other required information.

 PayPal is only a payment service provider

-PayPal is not a bank or an insurance company, we act as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
+PayPal is not a bank or an insurance company, it acts as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
 We do not:

 - Act as your agent;